 All Braun coffee makers come with the “CLEAN” button with an LED.
 It automatically turns on to inform you whenever your coffee maker needs to be descaled.
 You’ll need to keep an eye on this LED to make sure that you descale your coffee maker on time.
 Otherwise, your coffee maker will start making muddy coffee with poor taste and it can also get damaged severely in the worst cases.

 How Long Does Braun Coffee Maker Take to Descale?

 According to the company, descaling a Braun coffee maker can take up to 45 minutes.
 In addition, it’s also not possible to stop the descaling process once it has been started.
-So, we recommend you start the descaling program when you have enough spare time to complete it effectively.
+So, I recommend you start the descaling program when you have enough spare time to complete it effectively.

 How Often Should You Descale Your Braun Coffee Maker?